gustwindjs/gustwind/documentation/node-compatibility-plan.md

 The current remaining gap is the real site's remote module graph.
 A full repository build now gets far enough to start bundling through the Node CLI, but it still depends on fetching `http(s)` imports from the existing source tree.
 That is acceptable for now, but it means the repository is not yet fully self-contained for offline Node builds.

+The next repository-focused cleanup step is now implemented:

+- active site build modules no longer depend on remote `http(s)` imports for:
+  - frontmatter parsing
+  - markdown rendering
+  - syntax highlighting
+  - sitemap generation
+  - URL joining helpers
+- the active site path no longer relies on Twind during the Node build
+- a full repository Node build now completes through `gustwind-node/cli.ts`
+- the project quality gate now includes a real Node build smoke check

+This means the Node build path is no longer limited to synthetic fixture tests.
+It now builds the actual repository successfully.

 ## Main blockers today

 ### Deno-only runtime services